codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ##### Compare deployed versions for applications
 Compare the dependency versions in the different applications associated with the Product.

-1. In the same panel, to compare different applications, enable **Compare**.
+1. In the same panel, enable **Compare**.
 1. Click within the field **Select applications to compare**, and select the applications.
-  * When selecting up to two applications, you can switch between YAML and Table views.
+  * For up to two applications, switch between YAML and Table views.
-  * When selecting more than two applications, the comparison view automatically switches to the **Table** view.
+  * For more than two applications, the comparison view switches to **Table** automatically.

-For the quick start, the versions for the dependencies are identical in all the three applications.
+In this quick start, dependency versions across all three applications.
-Notice that the quick start also includes the `demo-trioapp-qa` application.

 ### Contextual insights for applications
-When you select a Product from the Products dashboard, on the right, you can see three tabs entitled **Pods**, **Git**, and **Features**.
+Selecting a Product in the Products dashboard, show three tabs on the right: **Pods**, **Git**, and **Features**.

-These tabs give you additional Kubernetes (Pods), version control (Git), and issue-tracking (Features) information on the applications assigned to the selected Product.
+These tabs offer Kubernetes (Pods), version control (Git), and issue-tracking (Features) insights on the Product's applications.

-From a single location:
+From this central location:
-* Identify technical details on the deployment
+* Understand deployment technicalities
-* Get information on the latest commit that caused the deployment
+* Identify the latest commit triggering the deployment
-* Identify which features are deployed in production
+* Identify deployed features
-* Track deployment timelines
+* Monitor deployment timelines

-These real-time insights into the status of features and their deployment progress are useful to project and product managers to informed decisions, prioritize tasks effectively, and ensure alignment with project objectives.
+If you are a project or product manager, these unique insights on the real-time status of features and their deployment progress help prioritize and align with project goals.

 #### Pods